bikegirl/academic-kickstart/content/project/CIS-700-008/jurassic-university/index.md

 external_link: ""

 image:
   caption: "\"You did it.
-You crazy son of bitch, you did it\"!!!"
+You crazy son of bitch, you did it!!!\""
   focal_point: Smart

 links: